 It’s hard to understand why cosmetic companies are still so heavily involved in this horrible practice.
 “Alternatives to animal testing exist,” says Courtney of Phyrra, “and companies need to be using them.”

-Research has found that animal tests might not even be relevant to humans, because different species respond differently to chemicals.
+Research has found that testing on animals might not even be relevant to humans, because different species respond differently to chemicals.

-Ashlee Piper, from The Little Foxes blog (www.thelilfoxes.com), agrees.
+Ashlee Piper, from The Little Foxes blog, agrees.
 “From a scientific perspective, animal testing is ineffective and flawed.”

 “It's so important to vote with your purchasing power,” says Sunny of the Vegan Beauty Review.
 “Show the world there's a huge demand for cruelty-free products.”

-It is clear that companies should be moving beyond the outdated and cruel of animal testing, and looking into alternatives.
+It is clear that companies should be moving beyond the outdated cruelty of animal testing and looking into alternatives.
 So… which companies are doing just that?

 “No bunnies need to suffer for my beauty, and there's a plethora of kick-ass cruelty-free products to choose from,” says Sunny of the Vegan Beauty Review.

-The Leaping Bunny Program (www.leapingbunny.org) provides a certification program for beauty products that refuse to be involved in cruelty.
-If the maker of the product can prove that it is 100% free of animal testing, their product will be included on the Leaping Bunny list.
-You’ll spot their label on cruelty-free products.
+The Leaping Bunny and Peta's Beauty without Bunnies Program provides a certification program for beauty products that refuse to be involved in cruelty.
+If the maker of the product can prove that it is 100% free of animal testing, their product will be included on their lists.
+You’ll spot their labels on cruelty-free products.

 WARNING: Leaping Bunny’s website lets us know that even if a product reads ‘not tested on animals’ or ‘cruelty-free’, these claims might only refer to the final product.
 Most animal testing happens at the ingredient level, so these claims can be misleading.
 Leaping Bunny certification requires no animal testing throughout the entire process.

 Some women who are unfamiliar with cruelty-free cosmetics worry that cruelty-free products just might not be as good, or might be too pricey, but this is totally not the case.
-Suzi at the Cruelty Free Kitty (http://www.crueltyfreekitty.com/ultimate-guide-to-cruelty-free-makeup/) has compiled a massive list of over 75 quality makeup brands for every budget, so you can replicate your look without a heavy conscience or breaking the bank.
+Suzi at the Cruelty Free Kitty has compiled a massive list of more than 75 quality makeup brands for every budget, so you can replicate your look without a heavy conscience or breaking the bank.

 “I’ve been able to find everything I need cruelty-free, as far as makeup and skincare are concerned,” says Courtney of Phyrra.
 “Urban Decay has done a lot of the cruelty free message,” she continues.
 “They’re Leaping Bunny certified.”